akondrahman/59115ASE/hw/read/3/README.md

 #### Connection to the Initial Paper
 Our selected initial paper titled *Ecological Inference in Empirical Software Engineering [2]* provided a conceptual framework on how prediction models can vary if metrics that are collected at aggregated with that of metrics collected at non-aggregated level.
-In this paper, the authors take a holistic organizational approach, disregarding the difference of aggregated and dis-aggregated levels.
+In this paper, the authors take a holistic approach, and discuss the global distributed model of software development, at different levels of separation and its effect on software quality.

 ####Reference
-[1] Nachiappan Nagappan, Brendan Murphy, and Victor Basili.
-The Influence of Organizational Structure on Software Quality: An Empirical Case Study, in *Proceedings of the 30th International conference on Software engineering (ICSE '08)*, pages 521-530, ACM, 2008
+[1] Christian Bird, Nachiappan Nagappan, Premkumar Devanbu, Harald Gall,and Brendan Murphy.
+Does Distributed Development Affect Software Quality?: An Empirical Case Study of Windows Vista, in *International conference on Software engineering (ICSE '09)*, pages 518-528, ACM, 2009

-[2] D. Posnett, V. Filkov, and P. Devanbu.
-Ecological inference in empirical software engineering.
-In Proceedings of the 2011 26th IEEE/ACM Inter- national Conference on Automated Software Engineering, pages 362–371.
-IEEE Computer Society, 2011.